anton-karlovskiy/bitcoin-fork-explorer/README.md

 # Displaying Bitcoin Forks

-Blockchains are actually not chains of blocks, but rather resemble a tree.
+Blockchains are actually not chains of blocks but rather resemble a tree.
 When one parent block has more than one child block, the chain splits into one main chain and one or more forks.
 In this problem, we assume that we have a [BTC Relay](http://btcrelay.org/) deployed on Ethereum that stores a set of Bitcoin blockchains (one main chain and several forks).
 Your task is two-fold: First, you will need to add functions to the library to extract the information of chains from the Ethereum smart contract.
 Second, you will have to display the forks in some way in the UI.